minseok-son/task_manager/README.md

 **Q: What should I expect after I completed this challenge?**

-A: Look out for an interview from us!
-Then, depending on your performance, your application, and your interview, we may on with the next steps.
-You will learn more about this after the interview.
+A: Look out for an interview from us.

 **Q: Who do I contact for more help?**